Teen Anger Management

 Other teens benefit from basic Cognitive Behavioral Therapy.
 They learn how their thoughts can be controlled and changed before an angry impulse can take over.
 The teen might be asked to identify specific bodily sensations associated with anger, and when those sensations begin, the teen might be asked to use relaxation techniques to stop the impulse from taking over.

-These therapies can be provided almost anywhere, but for some teens, hospitalization is best.
-Revising anger-related behaviors means changing the way the teen thinks, moves, reacts and talks.
+For some teens, revising anger-related behaviors means changing the way the teen thinks, moves, reacts and talks.
 It’s a lot to change, and sometimes, teens need to step away from their lives and really focus on these lessons without being distracted by friends and social obligations.
 With this kind of help, teens truly can improve and gain control over the anger they feel.

 Helping With Healing